Pathaan (soundtrack): Critical response

-Impact

-Box office and Bollywood
+Commercial performance

-As per Box Office India - Worldwide report of December 2022, within weeks of release, the both the tracks trended number one and two on YouTube.
+As per Box Office India - Worldwide report of December 2022, within weeks of release, both the tracks trended number one and two on YouTube.
 The music of the film increased the expectations of the audience and controversies resulted increased number of reservations made in advance that Pathaan lodged.
 As per Mid-Day, Indian music critics opined that the songs could not have become even moderately popular if released only as audio tracks.
 The songs, with their visuals, did wonders, acknowledging film's music more on choreography than the melody.

 "Besharam Rang" was the only Bollywood track of 2022 to gather fastest 100 million views on YouTube.
 The track was a subject of controversy across India, where the right-wing Hindutva groups alleged it to promote obscenity and disrespects to the saffron color.
 Padukone featured in a saffron bikini in the song.
 Lyricist Manoj Muntashir, in an interview with Dainik Bhaskar, about Besharam Rang and the saffron color, said, "[...] the music team or Shah Rukh sir could have spotted the error, they would have certainly taken some action."
 Singer Sona Mohapatra expressed displeasure over the track calling it mediocre.
 Shilpa Rao, the singer of the track, stated that it was Padukone and Khan's 'chemistry' in the song and that makes it popular.
 She added that Padukone was 'celebrating herself' in the song – ‘the good, the bad and flawless’ which made her feel 'empowered to sing it'."
 Rao clarified that the track reached at a stage, where audience picked it up for popularity, followed by promotion, reach, and Instagram reels.
 She felt the meaning of the song was to 'express yourself without apologies' and to 'love yourself the way you are' and hence, the audience was expressing themselves and thus the popularity.
 Singer Baba Sehgal recorded a rap cover version of the song.
 Actress Nia Sharma released a cover video on the track.
 Actor Mukesh Khanna, called out the Censor Board of Film Certification for clearing "Besharam Rang" without any cuts.
 He said, "The song can mess up the minds of the youth.
 You dared to bring people in limited clothing, next you will bring them without clothes."

 Upon its release, "Jhoome Jo Pathaan" video on YouTube crossed 5.1 million views and 738K in four hours of release.
 Also, the song received 1 million views in less than 30 minutes after it was released.
 The song has received more than 18 million views in the 20 hours after its release.
 Multiple Indian newspapers and Business Today reported audience to be dancing to the tunes of "Jhoome Jo Pathaan" in front of the theatre screens.
 When Vishal-Shekhar composed "Jhoome Jo Pathaan", they were confident that the audience would dance to the tunes, especially, reports of audience dancing close to the theatres of the screen.
 Yashraj Mukhate recreated "Jhoome Jo Pathaan" song fusing the word "Zinda Hai", a dialogue delivered by Khan.